 Ann Watson - Interim Health Forum Committee Representative

-Mark Cory has lived in Wivenhoe since he studied Modern History and Politics at the University of Essex.
+Mark Cory is a Lay Member of the Board.
+He has lived in Wivenhoe since he studied Modern History and Politics at the University of Essex.
 After graduating Mark worked as a Youth Worker and for an NHS community carer project for one year each respectively.
 During his time with the NHS, Mark worked with patients and carers to improve recognition of their needs and improve accessibility to services and support.
 Mark then trained to become a secondary school teacher qualifying in 2012.
 In 2007, Mark became the youngest ever councillor elected to Colchester Borough Council.
 Mark continues to represent Wivenhoe to this day.
 In 2015, Mark was asked to join Colchester Cabinet to run the Finance and Resources Portfolio.